47-Eagle/v1/README.md

 - **📈 Automated Yield**: Integration with Charm Finance's alpha vault strategies
 - **🔒 Non-Custodial**: Your keys, your tokens - full control maintained
 - **⚡ Gas Optimized**: Efficient smart contracts with comprehensive testing
-- **🛡️ Battle-Tested**: Full security audit coverage and formal verification
+- **🛡️ Security-focused**: Built to be auditable; arrange an independent review before production use

 ## Multi-Chain Support